 Fourth, it is possible to advise as a trainee under an appropriate level of firm supervision, once you have been assessed to meet a satisfactory level of competence and have the R01 qualification.
 Advisers have 30 months to pass the R0 qualifications once they have started as a CF30 (FCA customer facing function).
 I would expect this to be achieved in 12-18 months which is the average time someone who is serious about their career is likely to take but it can also be all completed in 6 months.

 Fifth, dedication is a MUST!
 With the average amount of study hours per exam averaging between 50-60 hours and 100 hours for R06.
 This means it is simply impossible to cram for a week and expect to pass.

 6. UPSKILL AND GAIN KNOWLEDGE

 Sixth, advisers returning from abroad often find the UK to be totally different to their experiences overseas.
 There is a clear emphasis and requirement for advisers to provide rounded holistic financial advice.
 This can including estate planning, investment, tax, retirement and life protection.
 The number of tax wrappers, institutions, products and investments is far wider in the UK.
 This creates the requirement of huge levels of resources to research through and align with client objectives and needs.
 This leads to the requirement for advisers to keep upskilling themselves, maintain their knowledge and often specialise in specific areas.

 Lastly, with the huge level of dedication, knowledge and experience required, being a financial planner in the UK is a lifelong career shared with clients.
 This journey is part of an over-arching mission to remain at our clients’ side for all their individual financial circumstances through every phase of life’s journey.

-If you would like to speak to us about how to start your journey please get in touch.
+So for those international financial advisers returning to the UK, if you would like to speak to us about how to start your journey, please get in touch.